zeenix/openai-log2release-prep/README.md

 * Projects is hosted on a Gitlab instance.
 * The repo has subcrates/subprojects.
 * Tags are named `<subproject>-VERSION`.
+* Releases are published on Gitlab with release notes.

 ## Usage